NativeScript/docs-v7/tutorial/ng-chapter-4.md

 ![Color animation on Android](../img/cli-getting-started/angular/chapter4/android/2.gif)
 ![Color animation on iOS](../img/cli-getting-started/angular/chapter4/ios/2.gif)

 > **NOTE**: You may notice that the text color is off with the brown background.
-Don’t worry about that for now; we’ll address that in chapter 6.
+Don’t worry about that for now; we’ll address those colors in chapter 6.

 The animation module is a lot of fun to play with, and it’s easy to use too.
 All you need to do is get a reference to an element using `@ViewChild`, and then call that element’s `animate()` method.
 You may want to take a few minutes to look through our [animation samples](https://docs.nativescript.org/ui/animation#examples) and try a few of these animations for yourself in Groceries.